nathansng/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 Next, I copied a file from my local computer to the remote server using the `scp` command.
 To return back to my local computer, I typed in `logout` (or `exit`) to terminate my connection.

 Back in my computer, I made a new Java file `WhereAmI.java` that contained code for printing out a system's property attributes.
-The code was as folows:
+The code I used is shown below.

 ```
 class WhereAmI {